 - Minor in Women’s Studies

-- Women’s Studies Major Proposal (implemented in 1997, PDF File)
+- Women’s, Gender, and Sexuality Studies Major Proposal (implemented in 1997, PDF File)

 Women’s, Gender, and Sexuality Courses and Electives